-Find out how to put together a simple but efficient PWM dimmer circuit for LEDslighting | electronics | electric circuit
+Find out how to put together a simple but efficient PWM dimmer circuit for LEDshome > lighting | electronics | electric circuit

 In this article we will look at how a simple circuit can be built to act as a dimmer for individual LED bulbs.
 If you arrived at this page wanting to know how to dim LED spotlights (sealed bulbs containing multiple LEDs), you will be better served visiting this article 240V LED Bulbs and Dimmer Switches, Dimmable Energy Saving Lightbulbs, Lamina Sol MR16 LED Spotlight Review (dimmable), or this Review of Megaman Energy Saving Lightbulbs (CFL rather than LED, but currently the better type of low energy bulb for dimming).

-s (light emitting diodes) are very sensitive components - exceed their rated current or voltage and their lifespan can be slashed from 50,000+ hours to a microsecond.
+LEDs (light emitting diodes) are very sensitive components - exceed their rated current or voltage and their lifespan can be slashed from 50,000+ hours to an eventful microsecond.
 LEDs are current-driven * which means that the intensity of the light they generate depends on the amount of electric current flowing them.